 A good therapist will gently challenge your delusions and encourage you to take responsibility for your emotions as well as your life situation.
 Also, because of the harm that narcissistic abuse does to your self-esteem, you may lose heart when you least expect it.
 Narcissistic abuse creates a set of beliefs and patterns which perpetuate long after the narcissist is gone.
 That visit to the therapist’s office can be an excellent way to reset and get you back on track.

-4. Know the obstacles to recovery from narcissistic abuse
+3. Know the obstacles to narcissistic abuse recovery

 It helps to know some of the obstacles which you will face when recovering from narcissistic abuse.
 By being aware of them, you can make them conscious.
 When they come up, you can learn to witness them while continuing to move forward.
 Obstacles are conditioned patterns in our mind.
 When we refuse to engage them, they gradually lose power over us.